cocos/cocos-docs/en/advanced-topics/engine-customization.md

 gulp update-simulator-config
 ```

 **Attention**: `gulp sign-simulator` is a new command since 1.7.0. only need to run on **Mac**.
 It can help you to sign the simulator project in `tools/simulator/frameworks/runtime-src/proj.ios_mac/simulator.xcodeproj`, so you can debug the simulator on Mac.
-This command will open the XCode project in the background.
-Then you should set the signing manually, and close XCode to make it finished.
+This command will open the simulator project directly in XCode, and then ask you to manually set the signature and close XCode.
 If you don't want to sign it, just close XCode directly.
 You need to rerun this command once the project is changed.
 See [Build simulator](https://github.com/cocos-creator/cocos2d-x-lite/blob/develop/README.md#git-user-attention) for details.

 ![](engine-customization/sign.png)

 ## 3 JSB Workflow (JavaScript Binding)

-If your changes involves JavaScript and C++ changes at the same time.
+If your changes involves JavaScript and Cocos2d-x changes at the same time.
 You should read this article:

 Creator >= 1.7, please refer to: